×

 When we asked people about industries and career opportunities in Leiden, they reponded:

 "There are a few large Pharmaceutical companies (European HQ) and Engineering companies and, of course, the University of Leiden and other smaller ones like Websters.
-A few miles away you have The Hague (HQ of Shell worldwide, KPN, loads of international org.), Rotterdam, and not so far is Amsterdam," remarked one expat who made the move to Leiden.
+A few miles away you have The Hague (HQ of Shell worldwide, KPN, loads of international org.), Rotterdam, and not so far is Amsterdam," commented one expat who made the move to Leiden.

 "Foreigners often have jobs in Leiden in a variety of fields, such as teaching, hospitality, retail, and IT.
 Many foreigners also work in research and development, as well as in the medical and scientific fields.
-Additionally, there are many opportunities for foreigners to work in the creative industries, such as graphic design, web design, and video production," explained one expat living in Leiden, The Netherlands.
+Additionally, there are many opportunities for foreigners to work in the creative industries, such as graphic design, web design, and video production," remarked one expat living in Leiden, The Netherlands.

 What is life like in Leiden?